Loading...

 How to consume Radish without glucose spikes

-Add healthy fats such as avocado, olive oil, or a small serving of cheese to your meal.
-Fats slow the absorption of carbohydrates, helping to stabilize blood sugar levels.
+Add sources of healthy fats like avocado, nuts, or seeds to your meal to help stabilize blood sugar levels.

 Stay Hydrated